rbrt-weiler/sophos-sg-smtp-logparser/README.md

 ### JSON

 JSON output is more complex and detailed than CSV output.
-Running `SSSLP -i example.com -J mail.log` will results in this output:
+Running `SSSLP -i example.com -J mail.log` will result in this output:

 ```json
 {